This baked oatmeal tastes like apple cake, but is packed full of nutrients! The perfect make-ahead breakfast for those busy mornings!

 - Pour mixture into prepared dish and spread out with spatula until evenly distributed.

-- Bake 35 minutes or until edges are browned and knife inserted in centre comes out clean.
-Let stand a few minutes before serving.
+- Bake for 35 minutes or until edges are browned and knife inserted in centre comes out clean.
+Let baked oatmeal stand a few minutes before serving.

 - Store in the fridge for up to a week or in the freezer for up to a month.